Do you have a question concerning our flight instruction? Perhaps we can answer it for you on-line.

 And remember, the only dumb question is the one you did not ask.

 Flight training costs vary.
 Fuel prices, maintenance, and insurance costs are but a few of the variables.
-You can expect to pay a minimum of $6000 for a good private pilot flight training program.
+You can expect to pay a minimum of $8000 for a good private pilot flight training program.
 Our school allows you to pay as you go, either with cash, check, or credit card.
 We also offer prepayment plans.
+The biggest factor involved in the cost of your training is your frequency of flight.
+We highly recommend a training program of 3-4 times per week.
+The more often you fly, the quicker you will grasp the techniques necessary, and therefore, keep the cost reasonable.

-If you wish to prepay and save, you may deposit a minimum of $2000 in either cash or check and we will open an account for you with a 5 % prepayment discount.
+If you wish to prepay and save, you may deposit a minimum of $2000 in either cash or check and we will open an account for you with a 5% prepayment discount.
 Your payment is $2000, and your account is credited for $2100.
-It is the equivalent of a free flight lesson.
-When you replenish the account with an additional $2000 deposit, you will receive the prepayment discount.
+It is the equivalent of a free simulator flight lesson.
+When you replenish the account with an additional $2000 deposit, you will receive an additional prepayment discount.

 Compared to the costs of training in other skills, becoming a licensed private pilot is a good value.
 Prorated over a lifetime, it's probably one of the best bargains you'll ever find.
 The cost of becoming a pilot is a solid investment in your future.